 Signing up for Collective Enfranchisement

-A sign-up form should be included with the formal invitation, kept brief and simply stating that the responding leaseholder wishes to take part in the purchase of the freehold on the block of flats should the project go ahead and get underway.
+A sign-up form should be included with the formal invitation, kept brief and simply stating that the responding leaseholder wishes to take part in buying a share of the freehold of the block of flats should the project go ahead and get underway.

 This sign-up form is not legally binding, and this should also be made clear.
 It simply registers the leaseholder’s interest and intent to participate in a collective enfranchisement project should it happen.

 It might also be a good idea to arrange a residents’ meeting for those who are still unsure or undecided, allowing them to ask further questions and obtain more information before committing.
 This can often spur people into joining and signing up.